voldikss/vim-floaterm/README.md

 #### [asynctasks.vim](https://github.com/skywind3000/asynctasks.vim)

 This plugin can be a runner for [asynctasks.vim](https://github.com/skywind3000/asynctasks.vim/).
-To use it, use the following code in your `vimrc`.
+To use it, put the following code in your `vimrc`.

-You can also modify `s: run_floaterm` by yourself to meet your tastes, which is the reason why this is not made builtin.

 ```vim
 function! s:run_floaterm(opts)